Three Ways to Cut a Rabbet Joint

-The rabbet joint is a useful joint to know.
-Here, hand-tool expert Vic Tesolin shows three ways to cut one by hand—with a rabbet plane, with a shoulder plane, and with a chisel and router plane.
+Hand-tool expert Vic Tesolin shows three ways to cut a rabbet by hand—with a rabbet plane, with a shoulder plane, and with a chisel and router plane.

-Rabbet plane: The rabbet plane originally looked a lot like a shoulder plane, but has evolved into a tool even better suited for cutting a rabbet.
+The rabbet plane originally looked a lot like a shoulder plane but has evolved into a tool even better suited for cutting a rabbet.
 Rabbet planes now have fences to control the rabbet’s width, and some have depth stops.
 Most rabbet planes also have a nicker in front of the blade that’s used to sever fibers when cutting a rabbet across the grain.
 This allows the shavings to break away freely from the workpiece.